 The Company is highly dependent upon its officers and directors, as well as its Scientific Advisory Board members, consultants and collaborating scientists.
 Atlantic and its subsidiaries have an aggregate of only eight full-time employees, four of whom are officers of Atlantic, and the loss of any of these individuals would have a material adverse effect on the Company.
-Although Atlantic has entered into employment agreements with each of its officers, such employment agreements do not contain provisions which would prevent such employees from resigning their positions with Atlantic at any time.
+Although Atlantic has entered into employment agreements with each of its officers, such employees from resigning their positions with Atlantic at any time.
 The Company does not maintain key-man life insurance policies on any of such key personnel.
 Each of the Company's non-employee directors, advisors and consultants devotes only a portion of his or her time to the Company's business.
 The loss of certain of these individuals could have a material adverse effect on the Company.